pcc.edu/programs/electronic-engineering

 Surveys amplitude and frequency modulation and demodulation, transmitter and receiver systems and circuits, receiver system noise, transmission lines, wave propagation and antennas, and communication system applications.
 Includes a 3-hour per week laboratory.
 Prerequisite: EET 221.
 Audit available.

 EET 241.
-Programming for Electronics.
+Advanced Microcontrollers and Embedded Systems.
 4 Credits.

 EET 242.
 Microcontroller and Embedded Systems.
 4 Credits.